 Do we pray faithless prayers?

 If we have ever been let down by people, we sometimes fear being let down by God.
 We pray without full assurance in our hearts that He will work the best things out for us in His perfect timing.
-We are unsure if God is willing or able to help us in our time of need.
+We are unsure if God is willing or able to help us in our time of need, like a lifeless statue.

 5. God is not a mute

 Do we ever pause to listen to God when we pray?

 We learn by observing others, and the prayers we observe often do not include moments for quiet meditation and listening to God.
 So we too end up talking non-stop, without pausing, forgetting that God has things that He wants to make known to us.